Skip to cookie consent Skip to main content

 • Clean frequently touched surfaces such as doorknobs and mobile devices.

-• If a child is in the highest of risk groups groups for flu, RSV or COVID, consider limiting time spent in crowded or shared spaces, such as day care, grocery shopping or indoor shopping areas.
+• If a child is in the highest of risk groups for flu, RSV or COVID, consider limiting time spent in crowded or shared spaces, such as day care, grocery shopping or indoor shopping areas.

 • Encourage breastfeeding or breastmilk, as it will provide infants with maternal antibodies.